 Leadership is current and visible.
 Mr Peter Corner is listed as headteacher, and governance information indicates his headship from 01 January 2025.
 That is recent enough that parents should expect ongoing development work and some change in emphasis, even if the school’s fundamentals remain familiar.

-Key Stage 2 outcomes are a clear strength.
-In the most recent published results, 72.33% of pupils met the expected standard in reading, writing and maths combined, compared with an England average of 62%.
-At the higher standard, 36% achieved the higher threshold in reading, writing and maths, compared with an England average of 8%, which is a substantial gap in a small cohort context.
+Key Stage 2 outcomes remain positive overall.
+In the current dataset, 70% of pupils met the expected standard in reading, writing and maths combined.
+At the higher standard, no pupils were recorded as achieving the combined higher threshold in reading, writing and maths, which makes the current picture less exceptional than the previous headline.

-Subject-level indicators also look strong: 92% met the expected standard in reading, 83% in maths, and 83% in grammar, punctuation and spelling.
-Average scaled scores were 110 for reading, 107 for maths and 111 for grammar, punctuation and spelling.
-Science is similarly positive, with 83% meeting the expected standard versus an England average of 82%.
+Subject-level indicators are generally secure: 80% met the expected standard in reading, 80% in maths, and 80% in grammar, punctuation and spelling.
+Average scaled scores were 107 for reading, 107 for maths and 109 for grammar, punctuation and spelling.
+Science is similarly positive, with 80% meeting the expected standard.

-Rankings support the same picture.
-Ranked 867th in England and 1st in Skipton for primary outcomes (FindMySchool ranking based on official data), performance sits well above England average (top 10%).
+Rankings support a positive but less top-tier picture.
+Ranked 5,360th in England for primary academic outcomes and 3rd in Skipton on the local primary ranking (FindMySchool ranking based on official data), performance now sits outside the previous top-10% claim.

 Parents comparing options locally can use the FindMySchool Local Hub and Comparison Tool to view these results side-by-side with nearby primaries, as small-cohort schools can move year to year even when provision remains consistent.